pnp/sp-dev-fx-controls-react/docs/documentation/docs/index.md

 - [Charts](./controls/ChartControl) (makes it easy to integrate [Chart.js](https://www.chartjs.org/) charts into web part)
 - [ComboBoxListItemPicker](./controls/ComboBoxListItemPicker) (allows to select one or more items from a list)
 - [DateTimePicker](./controls/DateTimePicker) (DateTime Picker)
+- [FieldCollectionData](./controls/FieldCollectionData) (control gives you the ability to insert a list / collection data which can be used in your web part / application customizer)
 - [FilePicker](./controls/FilePicker) (control that allows to browse and select a file from various places)
 - [FileTypeIcon](./controls/FileTypeIcon) (Control that shows the icon of a specified file path or application)
 - [FolderExplorer](./controls/FolderExplorer) (Control that allows to browse the folders and sub-folders from a root folder)